grempe/grempe.github.io/_pages/contact.md

 I would encourage you to learn more, and to make use of the tools at hand to communicate with me.
 The [EFF Surveillance Self-Defense](https://ssd.eff.org){:target="_blank"}
-pages are a great starting point.
+site is a great starting point.

 Here are some good ways to contact me, with varying security properties.

-### Email (lower security)
+## Email

+### Standard Security

 My primary email address is hosted by Google.
-Unless you send encrypted email, the expectations of privacy should be kept pretty low.
+Unless you send encrypted email, the expectation of privacy is pretty low.

 * [glenn@rempe.us](mailto:glenn@rempe.us)